 Cross-reference based reports take "uses" and "used by" information as input and refine it into useful advanced reports.
 Review file dependencies, procedure calls, variable use and the like.
 These reports are in the Report menu of Project Analyzer.

-When you take all the branches and leaves in a call tree, you get a need report, available in the Report menu.
-The Need report tells you all the parts in a program that a procedure, class or module requires to work.
-Utilizing cross-references found in the code, it lists all required procedures, variables, constants, user-defined types and Enums.
+The Need report lists all the other code parts that a procedure, class or module requires to work.
+It lists all the branches of a call tree, including all required procedures, variables, constants, user-defined types and Enums.

 Note that the Need report is based on compile-time dependencies and it does not necessarily contain the full run-time call tree (execution flow).
 One example is event definitions in classes.
 When an event fires, the execution moves to the event handler, the event handler is not needed for the class to compile, and thus not included in the Need report.
 Usually the Need report contains the full (execution-based) call tree, but not always.